-However, notably because of inherent design flaws, attackers can spoof IP addresses with the intention of, for example, misdirecting users to dangerous sites.
-For this reason, among others, it is critical to routinely scan IP addresses passing your network filters to ensure their integrity and identify any potential links to malicious campaigns or networks.
+IP addresses are unique identifiers for devices hooked to the Internet, helpfully routing users to the correct hosts or websites.
+However, because of inherent DNS design flaws, attackers can spoof IP addresses.
+In fact, they may do so to misdirect users to dangerous sites.
+Therefore, it is critical to routinely scan the IP addresses passing through your network filters to ensure their integrity and identify if any has potential links to malicious campaigns or networks.

-Why Run an IP Address WHOIS Lookup?
+Why Run an IP WHOIS Lookup?

-1. Fraud Detection
+1. Payment Fraud Investigation

 2. DNS Forensic Analysis